-- making exercise part of your daily life

-- learning relaxation techniques

-- eating a healthy diet

-- pacing your activities

-- learning to say 'no' when you need to it's a skill that gets better with practice!

-- getting a good night's sleep

-- having short daytime naps to recharge when you need to limit these to no more than 20 mins so they don't affect your night-time sleep though - avoiding going out at busy times of the day to avoid too much traffic and crowds - telling family and friends how RA affects you and how they can help share the load - connecting with other people who have RA so you can learn from their experiences - seeing a healthcare professional if you're feeling low or think you may be depressed - talking with your doctor about your medicines different treatments that better manage your disease activity and pain may also help your fatigue, and some medicines may cause fatigue as a side effect.
+- making exercise part of your daily life - learning relaxation techniques - eating a healthy diet - pacing your activities - learning to say 'no' when you need to it's a skill that gets better with practice! - getting a good night's sleep - having short daytime naps to recharge when you need to limit these to no more than 20 mins so they don't affect your night-time sleep though - · avoiding going out at busy times of the day to avoid too much traffic and crowds - telling family and friends how RA affects you and how they can help share the load - connecting with other people who have RA so you can learn from their experiences - seeing a healthcare professional if you're feeling low or think you may be depressed - talking with your doctor about your medicines different treatments that better manage your disease activity and pain may also help your fatigue, and some medicines may cause fatigue as a side effect.
 You and your doctor can discuss this and decide if a change to your treatment plan may help.

-- Our article When coffee isn't enough takes you through many of the tips for staying on top of fatigue in more detail. - Versus Arthritis (UK) has a comprehensive guide to Managing fatigue on their website, including a helpful fatigue chart that you'll find under 'Lists and charts'.
+• Versus Arthritis (UK) has a comprehensive guide to Managing fatigue on their website, including a helpful fatigue chart that you'll find under 'Lists and charts'.